Hemasri-P/Project-HTML/notes.md

          from movies
          join Actors on Actors.ActorID=Movies.MovieID

 --Exercise 4: Multi-Statement Table-Valued Function for Top Actors by Movie Count
---Task: Create a multi-statement table-valued function named dbo.GetTopActorsByMovieCount --that returns actors who have acted in more than 2 movies.
+--Task: Create a multi-statement table-valued function named dbo.GetTopActorsByMovieCount that returns actors who have acted in more than 2 movies.
 Create function dbo.GetTopActorsByMovieCount()
 Returns @tablewithactors Table (ActorId int, FullName nvarchar(50)) As